stephenh/stephenh.github.com/pages/first-principles.markdown

 Note that my experience is predominantly from successful-startup/enterprise environments, so that is the context for which most of these are intended, e.g. a common thread is that you're on a project/codebase that will be around for the long term.

 I also make no claim that these are original; I'm just collecting them.

+:speech_balloon: Thanks for the collection!
+It's nice to have something that I can use to kick of discussions with both you and with other people.

 Principle of least surprise
 ---------------------------